 A business should aim to showcase equality and diversity in the workplace, in the sense that any applicant or employee is given fair treatment to carry out their job without issue.
 It may come as a surprise, but not every business is free of discrimination and often, the employment of disabled candidates can be seriously overlooked.

-Nearly 7 million people in the UK are currently living with a disability or health condition; many of which have the desire to be in the workplace.
+Nearly 7 million people in the UK are currently living with a disability or health condition; many of whom have the desire to be in the workplace.
 It is no secret that there is an obvious gap between the proportion of fully abled employees and those whom are disabled within one workplace.

 Making sure a business welcomes disability within the workplace is not only the correct thing to do, but it also welcomes a vast selection of benefits too.
 Encouraging applications from disabled candidates will not only portray a good image for a business but will also: